 - 1. Driver is the person controlling the reins and whip and brake. - 2.
 Groom is the person capable of assisting in the event of difficulty. - 3.
 Turnout refers to the combination of driver, horse(s), groom(s) and vehicle exhibiting in classes.

+Responsibilities

-Responsibilities - 1.
-It is the responsibility of each driver to ensure that harness and vehicle are in good repair and structurally sound. - 2.
-The driver should always be the first person to enter the vehicle and the last to leave.
-Passengers must never be left on the vehicle while the driver is dismounted unless the passenger has taken control of the reins. - 3.
-Drivers should maintain a safe distance from other vehicles during the competition and in the warm-up and parking areas. - 4.
+- 1. It is the responsibility of each driver to ensure that harness and vehicle are in good repair and structurally sound. - The driver should always be the first person to enter the vehicle and the last to leave.
+Passengers must never be left on the vehicle while the driver is dismounted unless the passenger has taken control of the reins.

+- 3. Drivers should maintain a safe distance from other vehicles during the competition and in the warm-up and parking areas. - 4.
 All Juniors in all competitions, whether driver, groom, or passenger, must wear property fastened protective headgear which meets or exceeds current ASTM/SEI standards for equestrian use.
 It must be properly fitted with harness secured.
 Failure to comply will result in elimination.
-All competitors are strongly encouraged to wear ASTM/SEI approved protective headgear, and no participant will be penalized for wearing protective headgear.

-- 5. Whenever fully harnessed to a vehicle and while being harnessed to a vehicle, a horse must wear a bridle with reins attached and passed through the saddle terrets.
+All competitors are strongly encouraged to wear ASTM/SEI approved protective headgear, and no participant will be penalized for wearing protective headgear. - 5.
+Whenever fully harnessed to a vehicle and while being harnessed to a vehicle, a horse must wear a bridle with reins attached and passed through the saddle terrets.
 Exceptions: Once a horse is fully harnessed to a vehicle, one rein at a time may be adjusted and Horses in multiple hitches must have at least one rein attached to the bridle while being harnessed to a vehicle. - 6.
 The horse must never be left unattended while put to a vehicle - 7.
 No change of driver is permitted except where specified. - 8.
 It is preferred the driver sit on the right-hand side of the vehicle. - 9.
-The driver should be seated comfortably on the box so as to be relaxed and effective.
-Either the one- or two-handed method of driving is acceptable.
+The driver should be seated comfortably on the box to be relaxed and effective.
+Either the one-or two-handed method of driving is acceptable.
 Common to methods, the elbows and arms should be close to the body with an allowing but steady hand enabling a consistent "feel" of the horse's mouth.
 Drivers should not be penalized or rewarded for using one style over another. - 10.
-An appropriate whip must be carried in hand at all times while driving.
+An appropriate whip must be always carried in hand while driving.
 The thong on the whip must be long enough to reach the shoulder of the farthest horse.
 A driver not in compliance will severely penalized. - 11.
 The driver should perform whip salute in one of two ways: - a.
 By moving the whip, held in the right hand, to a vertical position, the butt end even with the face. - b.
 By moving the whip, held in the right hand, to a position parallel with the ground, the handle before the face. - 12.
 The whip salute is appropriate at the start and finish of an individual test, or at the beginning and end of a dressage test. - 13.
 A gentleman may place the whip in his left hand and remove his hat. - 14.
 A groom is optional for a single horse turnout. - 15.
 One groom is required for a pair or tandem to assist in the event of difficulty. - 16.
 Two grooms are required for four -in-hands or unicorns to assist in the event of difficulty - 17.
 Passengers are permitted in vehicles but must be appropriately dressed and must wear a hat or protective headgear if a Junior.